ReHoss/singularity-hydrogym/README.md

 For local development, Docker can be used.

-To build the Docker image, run the following script:
+To build the Docker image, run the following script (from the project root):

 `./singularity-hydrogym/bash_scripts/local/docker/build_container.sh`

 This scripts builds the Docker image from the Dockerfile located in `docker/`.
 It passes the `--build-arg` flag to the Docker build command to specify the UID of the host user running the script.
 This permits to give the same UID to the _firedrake_ user in the container, so that writing permissions from the container to the host are granted.

+To run the container run the following script (from the project root):

+`./singularity-hydrogym/bash_scripts/local/docker/run_container.sh`

+Now, inside the container you can perform the integration with this following example script:

+`python src/integration/main.py --yaml /home/firedrake/mount_dir/project_root/configs/cavity/cavity_reynolds-7500.yaml`

+Note that while `src/` is copied to the container file-system during the **build** phase of the Docker image, the `data/` and `configs/` directories are mounted in the container when running it.

 Usually, Docker is not supported on HPC clusters.
 However, an equivalent solution is to use Singularity.